tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 Wouldn't it be great if instead of this inefficient mishmash of build system stuff, we could have a *single build system* dealing with everything, using a *single configuration* drawn from files in a *uniform and easy-to-read* syntax?
-Wouldn't be great if these build system configuration files were all very short instantiations of standard rules succinctly encapsulating best practices for how to build C/C++ libraries, Java or Scala packages, Haskell apps, etc?
+Wouldn't it be great if these build system configuration files were all very short instantiations of standard rules succinctly encapsulating best practices for how to build C/C++ libraries, Java or Scala packages, Haskell apps, etc?